WPMedia/arc-themes-blocks/blocks/product-assortment-carousel-block/README.md

 A carousel block to display product assortments (rules) from Algolia.

-The block is dependent on the PageBuilder Product Assortment integration to enable selecting the assortment to display.
+The block is dependent on the PageBuilder Product Assortment integration to enable selecting the assortment to display within the block.

 ## Props